-Burroughs had some very Victorian attitudes to race, class and gender.
+Burroughs had some very Victorian attitudes to not just animals, but race, class and gender.
 The Victorian view of nature was fairly sentimental, because although nature needed taming, Victorians regarded it largely as a scenic backdrop to the more complicated human experience.
 So there was a clear dividing line between the motivations of human and animal behaviour.

 There are however examples of animal cruelty unaffected by human intervention.
 This film shows a Gray Whale mother and calf pursued to the point of exhaustion for 6 hours by a pod of 15 Orcas.
 The calf is killed and only the tongue and lower jaw are eaten.
 The Gray Whale tongue appears to be a killer whale delicacy because the effort of the hunt was simply not worth the calories gained.
 But I suspect that highly intelligent orcas, capable of abstract thought, with distinct cultures and language, are aware of the suffering they are causing, and therefore the hunt could potentially be described as cruel.
 As a member of a species that has yet to tire of cruelty to its own and other species on an industrial scale, I’m certainly not judging the orcas.
 But it raises the issue that if a complex intelligent animal is capable of empathy, yet causes great suffering acting in ways not significant to its own survival – as humans frequently do – is that not cruelty?

 In Peter Singer’s 1974 essay “All animals are equal” he shows how much prejudice has informed human treatment of animals.
-Singer points out that during the Victorian era the supposedly outlandish concept of animal rights was even used to mock growing calls for womens’ rights, as there was a commonly held view that women were inferior to men, or at best were more emotional and unpredictable and so belonged in a ‘separate sphere’.
+Singer points out that during the Victorian era the supposedly outlandish concept of animal rights was even used to mock growing calls for womens’ rights, as there was a commonly held view that women were inferior, or at best were more emotional and unpredictable and so belonged in a ‘separate sphere’ to men.
 What our perception of animals until recently has in common with the perception of women then, is how much difference has been emphasised instead of commonality.

 Four years ago I saw a BBC news item that stated scientists had discovered dogs can think.
 Having been left alone with forbidden food some dogs were more likely to take it, and even act guilty and contrite when the owner returned.
 The thinking part being the dogs knew this was a different situation from openly disobeying their owner, and acting guilty could be a strategy to reduce potential comeback.
 On hearing this my immediate reaction was “Any cat, dog or rabbit owner could have told you that!“.

-Any theory must be tested by experiment, but why has it taken until the 21st Century for us to decide whether dogs can think was actually worth investigating?
-What’s notable about the majority of research I’ve described above is how recent these studies are, much of it taking place in the last 15 years.
+Any theory must be tested by experiment, but why has it taken until the 21st century for us to decide whether dogs can think was actually worth investigating?
+What’s notable about the majority of research I’ve described above is how recent these studies are, much of it taking place in this century.
 And in fact many experiments, on the BBC and Discovery channel, have taken place because they make interesting television, rather than being purely motivated by any great human thirst for knowledge for its own sake.
 So in our quest to entertain ourselves the human animal is actually making some important discoveries about its place in the animal kingdom.